Sara Jane Moore

-Sara Jane Moore (née Kahn; born February 15, 1930) is an American criminal who attempted to assassinate U.S. President Gerald Ford in 1975.
-She was given a life sentence for the attempted assassination and was released from prison on December 31, 2007, after serving 32 years.
-Moore and Lynette "Squeaky" Fromme are the only two women to have attempted to assassinate an American president; both of their attempts were on Gerald Ford and both took place in California within three weeks of one another.
+Sara Jane Moore (née Kahn; February 15, 1930 – September 24, 2025) was an American woman who attempted to assassinate U.S. president Gerald Ford in 1975.
+She was given a life sentence for the attempted assassination, but she was released from prison on December 31, 2007, after serving 32 years.
+Moore and Lynette "Squeaky" Fromme are the only two women who have attempted to assassinate an American president; both of their assassination attempts were on Gerald Ford, and they took place in California within three weeks of one another.

 Background

-Moore was born in Charleston, West Virginia, the daughter of Ruth (née Moore) and Olaf Kahn.
-Her paternal grandparents were German immigrants.
+Sara Jane Kahn was born in Charleston, West Virginia, on February 15, 1930, the daughter of Ruth (née Moore) and Olaf Kahn.
+Her paternal grandparents were German Jewish immigrants.
+Moore was raised in her mother's Christian faith, but later converted to her father's Judaism.
 Moore had been a nursing school student, Women's Army Corps recruit, and accountant.
 Divorced five times, she had four children before she turned to revolutionary politics in 1975.
-Moore comes from a Christian background.
-She later began practicing Judaism.

 Moore's friends said that she had a fascination and an obsession with Patricia Hearst.
-After Hearst was kidnapped by the Symbionese Liberation Army (SLA), her father Randolph Hearst created the organization People In Need (PIN) to feed the poor as a response to the SLA's claims that the elder Hearst was "committing 'crimes' against 'the people.
+After Hearst was kidnapped by the Symbionese Liberation Army (SLA), Hearst's father, Randolph Hearst, created the organization People In Need (PIN) to feed the poor, as a response to the SLA's claims that the elder Hearst was committing "crimes" against "the people".
 Moore, a volunteer bookkeeper for PIN, had been serving as an FBI informant there until the moment she attempted to assassinate Ford.